SaGa Frontier 2: Sales

-SaGa Frontier 2 was a bestseller in Japan.
-The game has sold over 675,000 copies in Japan as of December 2004.
+SaGa Frontier 2 was a best-seller in Japan.
+The game has sold over 675,000 units in Japan as of December 2004.
 Like SaGa Frontier, the game has been re-released several times over the years, once in 2000 as part of the Square Millennium Collection, again in 2002 as part of the PSone Books best-seller range, and again in 2004 as a part of the Square Enix Ultimate Hits line.